The Best Ways To Find Freelance Clients in 2021

 2. You either don’t get access to clients or you have to sign a contract pledging never to cut out the middleman and work for the client directly.
 This severely restricts your options in terms of upselling and expanding your business.

-In short, this is a step forward from a 9-to-5 job, but it has some of the same major downsides.
+In short, this is a Should You Quit Your Job and Become a Freelancer?step forward from a 9-to-5 job, but it has some of the same major downsides.

 Twitter